aguerrera/Garoozis/README.md

      Layout
      _layouts/   <- your .cshtml Razor templates will be here.
      _posts/     <- your blog posts will be here.  if you name your file 2011-4-20-My-First-Post.md it will get transformed into the file /2011/4/20/My-First-Post.html
-                 Do not create any other directories in the /_posts directory.
    	.

      You can then have any other html or markdown files.
 These will be treated as pages (not blog posts).
 For example: index.html